-One of the biggest waves in the cryptocurrency world right now is synthetic assets.
-Given that there are always new exchanges coming up every day, it would seem plausible to have one dedicated to these assets.
+One of the biggest waves in the cryptocurrency world is synthetic assets.
+Given that there are always new exchanges coming up every day, it is plausible to have one dedicated to these assets.

 Synthetix is one such exchange that lets users trade and mint decentralized synthetic assets.
 Through the platform, users also get on-chain exposure to any asset.
-This article will take an in-depth look at the relatively new platform and all that it has to offer.
+This article will take an in-depth look at the relatively new platform and its offerings.

 What is Synthetix?

-Before we take a look at the exchange, let’s define synthetic assets.
+Before looking at the exchange, let’s define synthetic assets.
 These are assets that simulate other assets.
-They are, therefore, quite useful in tracking currencies, cryptocurrencies, and any other financial instruments.
-For this reason, synthetic assets are a valuable tool for traders both in the traditional financial markets and crypto markets.
+Therefore, they are useful for tracking currencies, cryptocurrencies, and other financial instruments.
+For this reason, synthetic assets are a valuable tool for traders in traditional and crypto financial markets.

 Synthetix was founded in 2018 and was initially known as Havven.
-The exchange has its headquarters in Australia, and its founder, Kain Warwick, is well-known for building the most significant crypto payment solution in the region.
+The exchange has its headquarters in Australia, and its founder, Kain Warwick, is well-known for building the region’s most significant crypto payment solution.
 Synthetix Exchange runs on the Ethereum Blockchain and has Synthetix (SNX) as its native token.

 There has been an increase in the Ethereum DeFi projects.
 However, the Synthetix Exchange offers several variations.
 For starters, participants on the platform get to trade synthetic assets marked by off-chain oracles.
 Traders on Synthetix also have access to investable baskets and derivatives.
 Besides, instead of trading against a specific counterparty, they do so against a pooled community collateral.